moby/moby/docs/sources/docker-hub-enterprise/quick-start.md

 ![Jenkins plugin manager](../assets/jenkins-plugins.png)

-In another browser session, try to access Jenkins via the default HTTP port 8080 — `http://<docker-host>:8080`.
-This should result in a “connection timeout,” showing that Jenkins is not available on its default port 8080 over HTTP.
+In another browser session, try to access Jenkins via the default HTTP port 8080 `http://<docker-host>:8080`.
+This should result in a "connection timeout", showing that Jenkins is not available on its default port 8080 over HTTP.

 This demonstration shows your Jenkins image has been configured correctly for